syordanov94/request_validator/README.md

-# Open API Request Validation Comparison
+# Open API Request Validator Comparer

-This project aims to present 2 different implementations of a validator that can assure us if a user request that a service receives follows the service's **Openapi** defined specification.
+This project aims to present 2 different implementations of a validator (written in **Go**) that can assure us if a user request that a service receives follows the service's **Openapi** defined specification.

 The first implementation will be a direct validator that uses the OpenAPI schema specs (**yaml** file) and checks if the http request complies with the schema.
 This validator checks:
 - Origin Server